 Bhaktivedanta Manor is the UK Headquarters of ISKCON.
 It helped to establish the School, assists with setting the ethos of the School and nominates a Governor to the School Governing Body.
-Priority is therefore given for five places out of the twenty six in each year to children who worship with their families at Bhaktivedanta Manor.
-The other twenty one places in each year are allocated according to the Admissions criteria.
+Priority is therefore given for ten places out of the sixty in each year to children who worship with their families at Bhaktivedanta Manor.
+The other fifty places in each year will be allocated according to the Admissions criteria.

 Evidence of Hindu practice or attendance and of regular worship at Bhaktivedanta Manor (if claimed) is provided by applicants on the Supplementary Information Form.

 Applicants must complete the relevant parts of the form and then ask an authorised officer at their local temple or at Bhaktivedanta Manor (as the case may be) to countersign the form.
+Higher years will remain one form of entry with thirty places each therefore, only five places out of the thirty in each year would be allocated to children who worship with their families at Bhaktivedanta Manor.